…But We Won’t Build Decks

 Use color for punch and consistency throughout your deck.
 Use a tool like RGB-finder to pull the hex-codes for the colors from your logo so you can share the exact color with everyone in your organization.

-TIP: Try to find colors with a bit of grey or brown mixed in.
+TIP: Need help coming up with a color palette for your startup?
+Use a free color scheme generator like Coolors.
+Try to find colors with a bit of grey or brown mixed in.
 Primary colors can be too bright and even visually fatiguing in large doses.
 Example:

 The new font is thinner and sleeker, while still remaining highly readable.